jilljenn/andrewcharlesjones.github.io/_posts/2021-06-16-variational-gp.md

 $$\DeclareMathOperator*{\argmin}{arg\,min}$$
 $$\DeclareMathOperator*{\argmax}{arg\,max}$$

 Gaussian processes (GPs) can be used as flexible priors for functions in a range of problem types, from regression to dimensionality reduction.
 Performing inference and prediction with GPs, however, can be computationally demanding, so many approximation methods have been developed.
-Here, we review that formalizes a popular approximation tool for GPS --- inducing points --- in the context of variational inference.
+Here, we review a method that formalizes a popular approximation tool for GPs --- inducing points --- in the context of variational inference.

 We first provide a basic review of GPs and GP regression, and then we describe the variational approximation.